Clearview Stoves Reviewed and Compared

 There are certain brands that people migrate toward when money is abundant.
 “What’s the best?”, they ask.
 “What do all the other wealthy people have?”
 Not necessarily a bad strategy – saves research time and there has to be a good reason all the posh people have them?
 I bought a pair of posh wellies and they leaked within the year – turns out production moved to China - so blindly following the pack does not always work.

 Clearview stoves are based in Ludlow in the UK and is that “premier” brand in the stove world and the Clearview Pioneer 400 is their flagship stove.
 Step into the stereotypical, affluent home and you will likely find Aga and Clearview mixing it with Land Rover, aforementioned Hunter wellies and Farrow and Ball.

 I have fitted a few Clearview Pioneer 400 stoves, three for the same customer (obviously a fan and, yes, we had the same wellies) and if I fitted down South I might have fitted a few more.

 The Pioneer 400 is indeed a good solid stove; heavy, well-made and British: buy a Clearview stove and you’ll likely have many years of use and be very happy with it.

 So what’s not to like?
 Well I am a little disappointed that the Clearview range (at the time of writing April 2017) has stayed pretty much the same for many years, no new models, no new innovations.
 The Clearview Pioneer 400 is the same as it ever was.
-At the time of writing (25 Jan 2019) Clearview Stoves are not Ecodesign Ready.

 At the same time the stove market has moved on, firebox sizes have increased, viewing windows have increased in size (widescreen proportions on some models) and there have been some gorgeous and often understated aesthetics.
 The more “traditional” (old fashioned?) models are gathering dust at the rear of showrooms.